Digital-Business-Council/Access-Point/docs/use-cases.md

 BUC036 | Access Point, Digital Capability Publisher, Digital Capability Locator |Business On-boarding (Note: this includes a business new to eInvoicing or a business changing a service provider) (this includes SUC002, SUC003, SUC014) | eDelivery On-boarding / Maintenance | Implementation guides for: Access Point, Digital Capability Publisher and Digital Capability Locator
 BUC100 | Access Point, Digital Capability Publisher, Digital Capability Locator | Send Business Document to Recipient (this includes SUC005) | Sending a business document | Implementation guides for: Access Point , Digital Capability Publisher and Digital Capability Locator |

+This document addresses BUC100 which is the main responsibility of Access Points i.e. sending and receiving business documents and messages.
+Access points are also responsible for the maintenance of business capability information in the business discovery components.
+These services are detailed in the respective implementation guides.